 With the PSU in place, install the Molex and the 6 pin or if otherwise, the 6 +2 cables into the power supply unit.

 The next thing is to power the GPU risers.
-This is done from the SATA cables.
-Just take the SATA power cables and line them next to each GPU position along the rig.
+This is done from the VGA cables for the GPU.
+You may also wish to check out server power supplies.

 4 Adding GPU risers